How to Fix SSH Not Working on MacOS Ventura / Sonoma

 We’re going to use nano because it’s easy and user friendly, but you’re welcome to use vi/vim or whatever text editor of your choice.

-How to Fix SSH Not Working with RSA Signatures on MacOS Ventura
+How to Fix SSH Not Working with RSA Signatures on macOS Sonoma / Ventura

 We’re going to modify the ssh_config file to allow for RSA host key again, here’s how to do this.